 Foreign Exchange Controls

 The RBI sets India’s exchange-control policy and administers foreign exchange regulations in consultation with the Government of India.
 RBI also acts as a custodian of foreign exchange reserves in India.
 India’s foreign exchange control regime is governed by the Foreign Exchange Management Act (FEMA).
-The objective of FEMA is to facilitate external trade and payments, to promote the orderly development and maintenance of the foreign exchange market in India and to liberalize economic policies.
+FEMA facilitates external trade and payments and promotes the orderly development and maintenance of the foreign exchange market in India and to liberalize economic policies.

 The Export-Import Bank of the United States (EXIM) is the official export credit agency of the United States.
 When private sector lenders are unable or unwilling to provide financing, EXIM fills the gap for American businesses by equipping them with the financing tools necessary to compete for global sales.
 In doing so, the Bank levels the playing field for U.S. goods and services going up against foreign competition in overseas markets, so that American companies can create more jobs at home.
 EXIM consistently maintains a low default rate and closely monitors credit and other risks in its portfolio.
 This ensures comprehensive management of EXIM transactions throughout the entire transaction lifecycle.
 EXIM’s County limitation schedule lists the level of support available for India.